 Truck Accident Advice

-Accidents involving trucks, due to their size, weight and momentum, are often much worse than smaller car collisions, sometimes resulting in serious injury and even death (often called wrongful death claims).
-Trucks, frequently referred to as commercial vehicles or commercial trucks, are much heavier than passenger cars and sometimes carry dangerous loads, such as flammable and hazardous materials, thereby causing major collisions and very severe injuries.
+Accidents involving trucks, due to their size, weight and momentum, are often much worse than smaller car collisions, sometimes resulting in serious injury and even death.
+Trucks, frequently referred to as commercial vehicles, big rigs, semi-trucks, or commercial trucks, are much heavier than passenger cars and sometimes carry dangerous loads, such as flammable and hazardous materials, thereby causing major collisions and very severe injuries when an accident occurs.

 Due to the risk of severe injury, here is a simple check list of some things to do if you are ever involved in a truck accident or truck collision, subject to the linked Disclaimer, that is also printed below.

 - Check for Injuries—If you or someone else is seriously hurt in the truck accident, the first thing you need to do is contact 911 to get help.
 Even if your injuries do not immediately appear serious, it is still important to have paramedics check your injuries as they may be more severe than you originally think.

 - Get to a Safe Spot—It is important to stay safe after the accident.
 Leave the vehicles where they are—this can be helpful to police to determine what happened—but if possible, move out of the way so no other harm occurs.

 - Wait for Police to Arrive—If the truck accident is not your fault, we advise calling the police and waiting for them to come so you (or your lawyer) can obtain a traffic collision report.
 The police report is crucial to verifying the accident was not your fault.

 - Talk to the Drivers—Gather identifying information such as name, phone number, and address, from each of the drivers involved in the accident, including the truck driver.
 Be sure to actually look at their driver’s license and copy down the number—don’t have them tell it to you as it is possible for them to be dishonest.